-It is mind-boggling to witness that the skip from 2D to 3D is opening up so many new arenas and possibilities in the digital world.
+The transition from 2D to 3D is opening up new areas and possibilities in the digital world.
 After all, recreating the world on a computer, just the way we see it is a big deal.
 3D modeling software makes this task easier.
-If you are a 2D designer looking to venture into the new realm of 3D or an already established 3D designer who is searching for more fuel for his creative engines, this list of the best 3D modeling software will definitely help you.
+If you are a 2D designer looking to venture into the new realm of 3D or an already established 3D designer who is searching for more fuel for his creative engines, this comprehensive list of the best 3D modeling software will definitely help you.
 Before jumping to that though, here is a gist of what a basic 3D modeling program is.

-3D modeling is a mathematical method of creating designs in the virtual three dimensions (height/depth, length, and breadth) and a 3D modeling program helps one do that in an efficient and user-friendly way.
+3D modeling is a mathematical method of creating designs in the virtual three dimensions (height/depth, length, and breadth).
+A 3D modeling program helps one do that in an efficient and user-friendly way.
 3D modeling attempts to recreate some real-world entity, or a blueprint for a future structure, or even a work of art.
 With 3D software, the possibilities are infinite.
 Nowadays, 3D modeling is used in diverse fields like medicine, architecture, entertainment, etc.

-Like any trending product or service, the internet offers a vast variety of 3D modeling programs, both free and paid.
-Selecting the right 3D software can be a little challenging, but we’ll give it our best shot.
-Let’s go.
+Like any trending product or service, the internet offers an extensive list of the best 3D modeling programs, both free and paid.
+Curating a handpicked list of the right 3D software can be a little challenging, but we’ll give it our best shot.

 Blender is an open source (free, and anyone can contribute to its code to make it better) 3D modeling software which is an excellent alternative to its paid brethren.
 Like any open source software, Blender has a large community of developers, artists, and designers who are always willing to help.
 Blender, a free 3D modeling software for Mac, works on Windows and Linux as well.
-If you are looking to enter the amazing world of 3D modeling, Blender is a great choice; it has impressive toolset capabilities, and the support is strong.
+If you are looking for the best program for 3D modeling, Blender is a great choice; it has impressive toolset capabilities, and the support is strong.
 However, this free 3D program is a little non-conventional, and jumping from Blender to other paid 3D design programs might take a little getting used to.

 Another one picked ripe from the basket of the best free 3D modeling software, MakeHuman targets a particular use case; character design (as the name suggests).
 Just like Blender, MakeHuman is one of the best 3D modeling software for beginners.
 Its simple UI/UX is easy to grasp, and the tools are also not very complicated to use.
 You can use MakeHuman to create beginner projects and small modules as a precursor to future, more complex endeavors.
 It's a great community of developers backing it up and a very responsive forum portal where getting support is quick and fruitful.

-The Autodesk Maya is a strong, robust, and versatile 3D program which offers a 30 day free trial (hence in the free section).
+The Autodesk Maya is a robust, versatile 3D modeling program that offers a 30 day free trial (hence in the free section).
 If you are looking for 3D modeling software for beginners, Autodesk Maya presents an excellent opportunity to work on an actual professional platform.
-You cannot publish any of the projects commercially that you create in these 30 days, but you can sharpen your skills.
+You cannot publish any of the projects commercially that you create in the trial period, but you can sharpen your skills.
 It also has a student’s license for learners and enthusiasts who are just beginning to take an interest in the world of 3D designing.

 Houdini Apprentice is the free version of the popular and award-winning program, Houdini FX.
 Ideal for people who practice 3D designer as a hobby or are learning this wonderful art.
 Also, what is great is that the free version has all the features of the paid version, except the capability of publishing your designs on a commercial platform.
 One of the most powerful tools on this list, the Houdini Apprentice is an amazing program to learn the tricks of the trade without shelling the big bucks.
 Thanks to the generous developers!

-Another open source 3D modeling software, which is still in its development phase is the FreeCAD.
-However, the features that it currently has is enough to develop stunning 3D designs and models.
+Another open-source best 3D modeling software, which is still in its development phase is the FreeCAD.
+However, the features that it currently has are enough to develop stunning 3D designs and models.
 The primary arena where FreeCAD dominates over its competitors is its ability to create elaborate and complex shapes with ease, based on properties and relations to other shapes.
-If you are familiar with Object Oriented Programming, FreeCAD has a lot of relatability with it.
+If you are familiar with Object-Oriented Programming, FreeCAD has a lot of relatability with it.
 It is a visual representation of objects and their attributes and how these objects interact with other objects.
 This may all sound a little technical, but it all takes a little getting used to.

 Like we mentioned before, each of these 3D software has some cutting edge features, which makes them better than the rest in some area of expertise.
 Sculptris, as its name suggests, is ideal for developing digital sculptures.
 It is easy to learn and use.
 After a few minutes of tutorial and practice, you can start designing faces and characters.
 Sculptris is one of the best free 3D modeling software for beginners that are out there.
 After learning this tool, you can start using ZBrush, the paid 3D modeling program by the same developers to create some mind-blowing sculptures and character prototypes.